The Weitzman Premium on the Social Cost of Carbon: Application

 \emph{Model}\textemdash We use a standard integrated assessment model, combining models of the carbon cycle \citep{MaierReimer1987}, climate \citep{Schneider1981}, economic growth \citep{Solow1956}, and impacts \citep{Barrage2024}.

 \emph{Impacts}\textemdash We use the latest version of \textsc{dice} to model the impacts of climate change \citep{Barrage2024}.
 As a sensitivity analysis, we use an earlier meta-analytic impact function \citep{Howard2017} and four alternative functions from a more recent meta-analysis \citep{Tol2024EnPol}.
 In contrast to most integrated assessment models, impacts of climate change fall as per capita income increases \citep{Schelling1992}, using an income elasticity of -0.36 \citep{Botzen2021}.
 As a sensitivity analysis, we half and double this, set it to zero, and try a small, positive income elasticity.
+Recall that we model the global aggregate, so the income elasticity applies over time only.

 \emph{Scenarios}\textemdash We use SSP2 as our base case as this is most likely scenario \citep{Srikrishnan2022}.
 The other SSPs and the earlier SRES scenarios are used as sensitivity analyses.